 You should never let your guard down when using a public internet hotspot.
 Most public networks use weak passwords.
 Everyone who patronizes the premises is given the credentials for the network.
 In other words, you’ll be sharing the same internet connection with strangers.
 You can’t dismiss the possibility that some users are opportunistic hackers.

 When you use public Wi-Fi, you might be exposed to several types of threats.

 Man-In-The-Middle (MITM) attack

-As the name implies, hackers position themselves as an intermediary point in this attack.
+As the name implies, hackers position themselves as intermediary point in this attack.
 Hackers intercept information sent from your computer before it reaches the intended destination.
 During a MITM attack, hackers can gain your login credentials and use them to access your accounts.